Neinndall/PBE_AssetsDownloader/README.md

 ## 🛠️ AssetsManager

 AssetsManager is a tool for League of Legends enthusiasts who need to analyze, manage, and track changes to game assets from PBE server updates.
-It goes beyond simple downloading, offering a powerful suite of features for deep asset analysis, exploration, and monitoring for changes.
+It goes beyond simple downloading, offering a powerful suite of features for deep asset analysis, 3D viewer model, exploration, and monitoring for changes.

 ## ✨ Key Features